 A nodule is an abnormal growth in the thyroid gland.
 Large nodules can be felt or seen as a lump in the front of the neck.
 Finding a nodule in your thyroid gland does not necessarily mean that you have cancer.
 A nodule can be caused by non-cancerous growth or by cancer.
 Additional tests are required to determine the cause of the nodule.

 An imaging test called an ultrasound is usually performed to see the nodule inside the thyroid gland.
 The ultrasound allows your doctor to measure the nodule and to see if it is solid or filled with fluid.
 During the ultrasound, a small sample of the nodule will be removed in a procedure called fine-needle aspiration.
 The sample is then put on a slide so it can be examined by a pathologist under the microscope.

-Pathologists make the diagnosis of follicular neoplasm after examining tissue removed by fine-needle aspiration from the thyroid gland.
-When examined under the microscope, the cells in a follicular neoplasm look similar to normal, healthy follicular cells.
+When examined under the microscope, the cells in a follicular neoplasm look similar to normal follicular cells.
 However, the follicles are often smaller than normal.
 These small follicles are called microfollicles.
 The follicular cells may also be arranged in small groups or even as single-detached cells.
 Your pathologist may use the term atypical to describe cells that have an abnormal shape, colour, or size compared to normal, healthy, follicular cells.
 Cells may become atypical as a result of cancer, infection, radiation, medications, or inflammation.

 Most patients who receive a diagnosis of follicular neoplasm after a fine-needle aspiration will be offered surgery to remove half of the thyroid gland with the tumour.
 Depending on the final diagnosis, additional treatment may be offered.